 Read MoreERP: It all depends on the processes!

-He who always does what he can already do will always remain what he already is? ?
-Henry Ford already recognised this.
-Or if we are clear: 'If you digitise a shitty process, then you have a shitty digital process'.
-The words of the CEO of Telefónica Deutschland AG describe exactly the misconception that many companies still have and miscalculate ERP = success.
+"He who always does what he can already do, always remains what he already is" - Henry Ford already recognised this.
+Or if we are being clear: "If you digitalise a shitty process, then you have a shitty digital process".
+The words of the CEO of Telefónica Deutschland AG precisely describe the misconception that many companies still harbour and miscalculate in the calculation ERP = success.

 Read MoreSuccessful through the ERP project: process analysis

 Process analysis is and remains one of the most important components of a successful ERP implementation.
-Most companies shy away from this demanding task and prefer to call in a consultant.
+Most companies shy away from this challenging task and prefer to call in a consultant.
 However, you can also tackle process optimisation yourself with your employees!

 Read More